Gaius-Augustus/BRAKER/README.md

 Figure 3: BRAKER pipeline B: training GeneMark-ET supported by RNA-Seq spliced alignment information, prediction with AUGUSTUS with that same spliced alignment information.

 -   Genome file and database of proteins that may be of **unknown** evolutionary distance to the target species (see Figure [4](#fig3)); this approach is particularly suitable if no RNA-Seq data is available.
 This method will work better with proteins from species that are rather close to the target species, but accuracy will drop only very little if the reference proteins are more distant from the target species. **Important:** This approach requires a database of protein families, i.e. many representatives of each protein family must be present in the database.
 BRAKER has been tested with OrthoDB <sup name="a19">[R19](#f19)</sup>, successfully.
 The ProtHint <sup name="a18">[R18](#f18)</sup> protein mapping pipeline for generating required hints for BRAKER is available for download at <https://github.com/gatech-genemark/ProtHint>, the instructions on how to prepare the OrthoDB input proteins are documented at https://github.com/gatech-genemark/ProtHint#protein-database-preparation.
 You may add proteins of a closely related species to the OrthoDB fasta file in order to incorporate additional evidence into gene prediction.

 ![braker2-main-c\[fig3\]](docs/figs/braker2_ep.png)

 Figure 4: BRAKER pipeline C: training GeneMark-EP+ on protein spliced alignment, start and stop information, prediction with AUGUSTUS with that same information, in addition chained CDSpart hints.
 Proteins used here can be of any evolutionary distance to the target organism.

--   Genome and RNA-Seq file from the same species, and proteins that may be of **unknown** evolutionary distance to the target species (see figure [5](#fig4)); **important:** this approach requires a database of protein families, i.e. many representatives of each protein family must be present in the database, e.g. OrthoDB is suitable.
+-   Genome file and RNA-Seq set(s) from the same species, and proteins that may be of **unknown** evolutionary distance to the target species (see figure [5](#fig4)); **important:** this approach requires a database of protein families, i.e. many representatives of each protein family must be present in the database, e.g. OrthoDB is suitable.
 (You may add proteins of a closely related species to the OrthoDB fasta file in order to incorporate additional evidence into gene prediction.)

 ![braker3-main-a\[fig4\]](docs/figs/braker3_etp.png)

-Figure 5: BRAKER pipeline D: training GeneMark-ETP+ supported by RNA-Seq alignment information and information from proteins (proteins can be of any evolutionary distance).
+Figure 5: BRAKER pipeline D: If necessary, download and alignment of RNA-Seq sets for the target species.
+Training of GeneMark-ETP+ supported by the RNA-Seq alignments and a large protein database (proteins can be of any evolutionary distance).
+Subsequently, AUGUSTUS training and prediction using the same extrinsic information together with the GeneMark-ETP+ results.
+The final prediction is the TSEBRA combination of the AUGUSTUS and GeneMark-ETP+ results.

 Installation
 ============